Opera is rarely noted for its gunfights and action sequences.

 In real life, leaving the U2 at Schottenring would mean rather a long walk to the opera house.
 You should stay on the subway for another five stops to Karlsplatz (in the first train scene, Karlsplatz appears as the final destination on the electronic platform signs).

-A little later, it is indeed the Karlsplatz station that Benji emerges from into the bright lights of what looks like a Staatsoper premiere attended by the Austrian chancellor.
+A little later, it is indeed Karlsplatz station that Benji emerges from into the bright lights of what looks like a Staatsoper premiere attended by the Austrian chancellor.

 As an aside, Benji then seems to head over to the opera house by crossing the Ring boulevard directly from the top of the station escalator.